 That year, we dove our butts off, mostly in the cold inland lakes of Michigan and the Great Lakes.
 We both agree that it's one of the best things we've ever done, and it even helped improve our marriage.
 Now, here we are taking trips to the Philippines, Iceland, and Austria for diving and always looking at any body of water we see as a potential new dive site.
 We have managed to work our way from open water divers to rescue divers and have our sights set on technical diving next.
 It's safe to say diving has worked it's way into our DNA.
 It's a part of us now.

 In January 2016, our first daughter, Evelyn, was born.
 For the first six months of her life, we lived in Germany and traveled a lot with her: Belgium, Italy, the Czech Republic, the US, Norway, Croatia, just to name a few.
 Then, in November 2017, our second daughter, Julie, was born in Texas.
 While she has yet to get her own passport, we hope to get that soon and start adventuring with two little ones in tow!

-It is important to us that we not stop doing the things we love - traveling, scuba diving - just because we have kids.
-Of course, our trips look a little bit different now and diving together is now a rare luxury.
-We plan to share tips and tricks we learn for traveling with kids, and of course some of the funny stories that come from it.
+It is important to us that we not stop doing the things we love - traveling, scuba diving, exploring, eating good food - just because we have kids.
+Of course, our trips look a little bit different now and diving together is now a rare luxury, but we try to find a way to make it work.
+Here, we plan to share tips and tricks we learn for traveling with kids, and of course some of the funny stories that come from it.
 And, we promise to try keep the poop talk to a minimum, but we're not making any promises!

 Meghan is a Materials Engineer for BASF by day and blogger by night.
 She's the one who books all the travel, researches our next adventure, makes it happen, and then tells the stories.
 When she isn't blogging, traveling, or chasing kids around, she is usually drinking a glass of German wine (preferably a Riesling) and knitting.